This topic covers processes relating to a cPanel service.

 For additional steps for editing DNS records, please see our guide: Adding or modifying DNS records with cPanel’s “Zone Editor”.

-PLEASE NOTE: If your DNS is managed externally, with Cloudflare for example, you will need to manually create A records for your subdomains there.
+PLEASE NOTE: If your domain’s DNS is managed externally, with Cloudflare for example, you will need to manually create A records for your subdomains there.